pgaufillet/SILy/README.md

 SILy nodes can be of 2 types:

 * **Node**: general case.
-Nodes read punches and send them to the router.
+Nodes read punches and send them to the gateway.
-* **router**: only one router in the network, receiving punches from nodes and relaying them to MeOS.
+* **Gateway**: only one gateway in the network, receiving punches from nodes and relaying them to MeOS.

-Nodes and router share the same software.
+Nodes and gateway share the same software.

 ## Technical notes